 Extended payment plans are available through MedKey.
 Our MedKey program eases the worry of unexpected medical expenses, allowing you to budget these payments with other monthly expenses.
 MedKey is available without a credit check and offers 90 days interest free for each service (5.99 percent APR following that period).

 Carilion Clinic is committed to providing quality health care to all regardless of their ability to pay.
-Our Charity Care policy is designed to allow relief of all or part of the charges that exceed a patient’s reasonable ability to pay.
-Carilion uses the federal poverty guidelines (FPG) published and updated yearly in the federal register along with a financial needs assessment questionnaire (FNAQ) as developed by Carilion to determine eligibility.
+Our Financial Assistance policy is designed to allow relief of all or part of the charges that exceed a patient’s reasonable ability to pay.
+Carilion uses the federal poverty guidelines (FPG) published and updated yearly in the federal register along with a financial assistance application as developed by Carilion to determine eligibility.
 Together, the family income, number of family members living on that income, and equity in real property are pertinent factors in determining how much, in the sole judgment of Carilion, a patient is reasonably able to pay for services.
-Patients with family income up to 400 percent of FPG with no more than $100,000 equity in real property are eligible for a Charity Care discount.
-To apply for the Charity Care program complete a Financial Needs Assessment Questionnaire or contact our Billing Customer Service team with questions.
-All patients who are able will be expected to pay for their own healthcare services to avoid shifting the burden for their care to other patients and the general public.
-The Charity Care policy should have no impact on the collection policies and practices with regard to those balances that do not qualify for charity care.
-Failure to honor payment for amounts exceeding the charity adjustment may result in the total charity care being revoked.
+Patients with family income up to 400 percent of FPG with no more than $100,000 equity in real property are eligible for a discount.
+To apply for the financial assistance complete a Financial Assistance Application or contact our Billing Customer Service team with questions.
+The Financial Assistance policy should have no impact on the collection policies and practices with regard to those balances that do not qualify for financial assistance.
+Failure to honor payment for amounts exceeding the financial assistance adjustment may result in the total financial assistance being revoked.

 Should a credit result on your account, Carilion is committed to process a refund in a timely manner.
 A special team in our patient financial services office reviews and processes such accounts full-time to determine where credits must be refunded.
 Review must be performed to determine if an insurance company might claim such a credit refundable to them or if the credit balance is refundable to you.
 This review will also include assessment of multiple service lines and serve to transfer credits where other balances may be due.
 In situations where more recent balances are awaiting payment from insurance we will hold this credit until those balances are resolved.
 Should you find delay in receiving an expected refund, our customer service team can research the status of this review and ensure any credit balance is processed appropriately.